controlplaneio-fluxcd/distribution/docs/operator/install.md

 ## Install methods

-The Flux Operator can be installed with Helm, Operator Lifecycle Manager (OLM), or kubectl.
+The Flux Operator can be installed with Helm, Operator Lifecycle Manager, or kubectl.
-It is recommended to install the Flux Operator in a dedicated namespace, such as `flux-system`.
+It is recommended to install the operator in a dedicated namespace, such as `flux-system`.

 ### Helm